 Rolfe Reflective Model utilization by Academic Individuals (Students)

 The concept was primarily created for academic education, however, it has since been applied more broadly, in part because it is simple to understand and apply.
-The three components of the paradigm encourage you to think about what occurred, the ramifications of the event, and the repercussions for future behaviour in order.
+The three components of the paradigm encourage you to think about what occurred, the ramifications of the event, and the repercussions for future behavior in order.
 The model's cyclical nature suggests permanence.
-The behavioural direction or approach adjustments that result again from introspective thinking can then be examined, either through a subsequent modification is required or it is determined that the adjustments were acceptable.
+The behavioral direction or approach adjustments that result again from introspective thinking can then be examined, either through a subsequent modification is required or it is determined that the adjustments were acceptable.
 In this particular presentation below, a valid presentation of proper example regarding the consideration of reflective writing with the help of the Rolfe Reflective Model has been presented:

 Individual responsibilities were distributed to team individuals in my team.
 Originally, not every member of the team thought the responsibilities seemed equally challenging.

 This sense of injustice put team members' ability to cooperate in jeopardy.
-Team collaboration, or friendliness, is a sort of team dynamics recognised by sociological interdependence theory, and numerous types of research have shown that such interactions "promote higher accomplishment."
+Team collaboration, or friendliness, is a sort of team dynamics recognized by sociological interdependence theory, and numerous types of research have shown that such interactions "promote higher accomplishment."

 In the end, our team was productive, but the procedure could have been improved if we had had a chief executive to help promote collaboration when responsibilities were just being distributed.
 I would recommend this in teamwork projects moving forward, both in the classroom as well as at employment.

 Table 1: Example of Reflective Writing (Rolfe Reflective Model)